 How to Provide Good Air Circulation in the Garden

 Air needs to be able to flow through the plants.
 If the leaves of your plants are not swaying with a slight breeze, your garden is not getting good air circulation.
+To ensure proper circulation: